Rogue Shakespeare®

 Selected for the Cannes Film Festival, Court Metrage

-In 2010, Smith moved into film production producing 4 festival-winning short films that year.
+In 2010, Smith moved into film production producing 4 festival-winning short films back to back.

 In 2012, Ryan then wrote, directed, produced and starred in his 5th short film, The Poet Cursed, scripted entirely in rhyming iambic verse.